JackPGreen/hazelcast-simulator/README.md

 # Report generation

-Once a benchmark has been executed, a HTML report can be generated using the `perftest report` tool.
+Once a benchmark has been executed, an HTML report can be generated using the `perftest report` tool.
 This tool requires Gnuplot 4+ and Python 3.x to be installed for generating the diagrams.

 ## Basics